Breadcrumb

 Historians of Africa Awarded Andrew W. Mellon Foundation Sawyer Seminar Grant for “Unarchiving Blackness"

 The Andrew W. Mellon Foundation has approved a grant of $225,000 to the University of California, Riverside to support a Sawyer Seminar on the Comparative Study of Cultures titled "Unarchiving Blackness.”
-Jody Benjamin , an Assistant Professor in History, is the Principal Investigator of the project.
-Ademide Adelusi-Adeluyi , also an Assistant Professor in History...
+Jody Benjamin, an Assistant Professor in History, is the Principal Investigator of the project.
+Ademide Adelusi-Adeluyi, also an Assistant Professor in History is a...

 The Sterling Stuckey Lecture Series: Our First Year